 #6.
 See Your Doctor

-Surely you have some health issues that have been bothering you for months (or even years).
+Ok, this isn’t exactly free.
+But, let’s say that you have some health issues that have been bothering you for months (or even years).
 Now’s the time to take care of them.
-I don’t know if you’ll be able to do it without spending money, but seeing your family doctor is free.
+I don’t know if you’ll be able to do it without spending money, but seeing your family doctor is peace of mind.
 Remember, you won’t be able to take care of these medical issues after a SHTF situation.
 Do it beforehand.

 #7.
 Get to Know Your Town or City Better